 Aztec Barcode is a high density, high capacity barcode.
 It is a type of 2-D barcodes.
 Aztec code is able to encode ASCII as well as Extended ASCII characters.
-Aztec barcode consist of black and white square modules like other 2-D barcodes.
+The Aztec barcode consists of black and white square modules like other 2-D barcodes.
 Aztec code can encode modules in the range from 15 x 15 to an upper limit of 151 to 151 modules.
 If Aztec code utilizes its maximum storage capacity of 151 x 151 modules it can encode 3000 characters and around 3750 numerical digits.

 AIM, Inc, in 1997 published Aztec code for the first time.
 Andrew Longrace Jr and Robert Hussey are credited for having designed the initial barcode standard in 1995.
-The center of the Aztec code is similar in resemblance to the Aztec Pyramid.
+The centre of the Aztec code is similar in resemblance to the Aztec Pyramid.
 It is for this reason that this code has been named Aztec barcode.

 The symbology of the Aztec barcode is the hallmark of its design.
 It contains dark and light square data modules as well as a finder pattern of concentric square rings centred on a single dark module located in the centre of the symbol.
 The symbol was designed to have a bulls-eye pattern at its centre for locating the code.
 It was built on a square grid.

 The data represent square rings surrounding the bulls-eye pattern and adding it in layers.
 Each one of these layers is made up of two rings of pixels, giving total sizes of 15×15, 19×19, 23×23, and so on.
 Orientation marks are included at the corners of the core that allows the code to be read if rotated or reflected.
 The part of the symbol which is not utilized for data is used for the Reed-Solomon error correction based on the user-selectable check word percentages.